 Credit risk at the portfolio level is assessed on a monthly basis and, if necessary, more frequently.
-This includes an analysis of portfolio structure and quality, restructured exposures, write-offs, the coverage ratio (risk provisions in relation to past due portfolio) and concentration risk.
-For the ProCredit Bank, the most important indicator of loan portfolio quality is Asset Quality Indicator (AQI).
+This includes an analysis of portfolio structure and quality, restructured exposures, write-offs, recoveries, the coverage ratio (risk provisions in relation to past due portfolio) and concentration risk.
+The Bank, mainly assesses the portfolio quality on bases of Asset Quality Indicator (AQI).
 According to the Asset Quality Indicators loan portfolio is divided into performing, underperforming and default (non-performing) loan portfolio.